 7. Fundraisers.
 In school, fundraisers were typically for school trips, music, or sports.
 But what about organizing a fundraiser for a local charity?
 To make it authentically old school, you could sell pizzas, cookie dough, or subs.
 Or, you can run a drive to collect food, toiletries, and clothing to donate.

 8. Orientation Day.
 Get everyone involved in onboarding and make it more like school orientation day.
-Make sure to give new hires their first week’s schedule ahead of time, decorate their desk with fun goodies and personalized gifts, and encourage your team (and employees company-wide) to come say hi.
+Make sure to give new hires their first week’s schedule ahead of time, decorate their desk with fun goodies and personalized gifts, plan a game or two, and encourage your team (and employees company-wide) to come say hi.
 Also, make sure you have the top three onboarding challenges covered.

 10. Birthday (and Anniversary) Treats.
 Birthdays and Anniversaries are pretty important here at the ‘ville.
 While we’ll take pretty much any excuse to bring in a sweet treat, these two events take the cake—literally.
 We love celebrating the individuals who come to work each day, give their all, and help us thrive and grow.